microsoft/typespec/docs/extending-cadl/emitter-framework.md

 #### Concatenating results

 It is very rare that you only want to emit a declaration and nothing else.
 Probably your declaration will have various parts to it, and those parts will depend on the emit output of the parts of the type your emitting.
-For example, a declaration from a Cadl model will likely include members based on the members declared in the Cadl.
+For example, a declaration from a TypeSpec model will likely include members based on the members declared in the TypeSpec.

 This is accomplished by calling `emit` or other `emit*` methods on the asset emitter from inside your `AssetEmitter` methods.
 For example, to emit the properties of a model declaration, we can call `this.emitter.emitModelProperties(model)`.
 This will invoke your the corresponding `AssetEmitter` method and return you the `EmitterOutput` result.